First off here’s the link to the article. (Read it first)

 I'd like to share another point here.
 From a conceptual standpoint, picking up a car engine is easy.
 Actually doing it manually is hard -- hence why we use machines.
 With a machine you just push a button (easy right?)

 Self-defense, if that's your goal is not particularly complicated (easy).
 That's because it can be as simple as looking down a walkway, seeing two guys loitering in attack positioning and turning around and going the other way.
 (Not putting yourself into a trap is self-defense.)
 It can also be as simple as shoving the guy down and running like hell.
 (Not as easy as walking away before it happens, but nowhere near as difficult as standing there trying to punch it out.
 Having said that, it can be a motherin' complex and difficult process.
 On the other hand, the workload can be limited to holding a few pounds and repeatedly pulling the trigger.

-ALL of those can qualify as self-defense.
+The question is "What are the circumstances of the situation?"
+That, not some generalized use of the term is what is going to determine how much effort it's going to take.
 You want another wibbly wobbly 'It depends?’
 You're not going to know what’s involved until you're there.
 What's the guy's commitment and pain tolerance?
 Some people you slap and they fall to pieces, others you can bust his nose and he still keeps on coming.
 Still others you can put four rounds into and he'll still split your skull with a cleaver.
-It depends.

 The author pulled a sneaky here though in that he uses 'fighting' and 'self-defense' interchangeably.